prethiee/prethiee/README.md

 8+ years of experience in web development.
 Always looking for new challenges and experiences.
 Specializing in backend development, but open to exploring the ever-evolving world of web technology.
-Let's create something amazing!
+Let's connect to explore opportunities for mutual growth and innovation.

 #### A comprehensive list of the tools and technologies that I have utilized throughout my career.